Try this super easy recipe for Chicken Broccoli Alfredo soup, for a quick set it and forget it meal that the entire family will love!

 If you want to do this, just cook the chicken, salt, pepper, garlic, and chicken broth on high pressure for 7 minutes (20 for frozen chicken).
 When the chicken is finished, shred it and slowly stir in the remaining ingredients.
 Allow it to sit on the keep warm setting until the broccoli is thawed and as tender as you like.

-I like to add the broccoli to the crock pot at the beginning of the cook time.
-This results in a ‘mushier’ broccoli, which results in my 4 year old not even realizing what he is shoveling into his mouth.
+I like to add broccoli to the crockpot at the beginning of the cooking time.
+This results in 'mushier' broccoli, which then results in my 4-year-old not even realizing what he is shoveling into his mouth.
 I serve a little steamed broccoli on the side that can be stirred in for more texture.

 If you want the broccoli to stay pretty firm, just add it in the last hour of cooking and it should be just fine.
 Or you could even steam it separately and just stir it in right before serving.